SandyRodger/launch_school_books/ruby_core_tools.md

 - Rake
 - Rails

  It's a lot, but it's also what makes Ruby so handy.
 This book is about learning how to navigate through your coding environment and potentially debug problems.
-These are not univerdal coding concepts.
+These are not univeral coding concepts that require mastery.

  ## [Your Ruby Installation](https://launchschool.com/books/core_ruby_tools/read/your_ruby_installation)